JereKuusela/valheim-expand_world_data/README.md

 - objectSwap: Changes room objects to other objects.
   - See [Object swaps](https://github.com/JereKuusela/valheim-expand_world_data#Object_swaps) for details.
   - Note: If the dungeon has object swaps, those are applied first.
-- centerPiece (default: `piece_bpcenterpoint`): Which object determines the blueprint center point.
-Only for blueprints.
-  - Infinity Hammer mod saves the center point to the blueprint.
-This is automatically used if available.

 ## Vegetation